IqraM0605/IqraM0605/README.md

 ## 👋 About Me

-I'm Iqra — an AI Engineer and Full Stack Developer based in Mumbai, India, building real, production-ready systems rather than toy projects.
-My work spans **LLM-powered products, AI agents, computer vision pipelines, and full-stack applications** — end to end, from backend architecture to shipped UI.
+I'm Iqra, an AI Engineer and Full Stack Developer based in Mumbai, India.
+I like building things that actually work in production, not just demos that look good in a video.

-I care about building things that actually work in the real world: systems with proper auth, databases, APIs, and deployment — not just notebooks and demos.
+Most of my work is around LLM-powered products, AI agents, computer vision, and full-stack apps, usually handling everything from the backend architecture to the final UI.

-- 🔭 Currently building **Aura OS** — a premium enterprise AI operating system with AI chat, autonomous agents, workflow automation, knowledge base, and analytics
+- 🔭 Currently building **Aura OS**, a premium enterprise AI operating system with AI chat, autonomous agents, workflow automation, a knowledge base, and analytics
-- 🌍 Developing **Global Pathways AI** — helping students discover international education opportunities
+- 🌍 Developing **Global Pathways AI**, helping students discover international education opportunities
-- 🛡️ Building **Civic AI** — an AI-powered civic monitoring platform with face recognition and incident detection
+- 🛡️ Building **Civic AI**, an AI-powered civic monitoring platform with face recognition and incident detection
-- 🧹 Built **SWACHH AI** — a computer vision system detecting public cleanliness violations
+- 🧹 Built **SWACHH AI**, a computer vision system that detects public cleanliness violations
-- 👁️ Building **Drishti AI** — computer vision + AI monitoring platform
+- 👁️ Building **Drishti AI**, a computer vision and AI monitoring platform
-- 🌱 Currently learning: **AI Agents, MCP, RAG systems, Docker, Kubernetes, AWS, and System Design**
+- 🌱 Currently learning: AI Agents, MCP, RAG systems, Docker, Kubernetes, AWS, and System Design

 <br/>